 Shipping a free sample

-If you're shipping a sample along with other items the customer has purchased and you're using a separate warehouses for tracking your sample inventory you'll can use partial/advanced fulfilment to ship the purchased items from your normal warehouse and the sample from your samples warehouse.
+If you're shipping a sample along with other items the customer has purchased and you're using a separate warehouses for tracking your sample inventory, you can use partial/advanced fulfillment to ship the purchased items from your normal warehouse and the sample from your samples warehouse.

-If you've made use of custom fields on orders you can view your shipments of samples using the custom filters on your recent sales list, i.e. find all orders where the custom field "Free sample?" is set to "Yes".
+If you've made use of custom fields on orders, you can view your shipments of samples using filters on your recent sales list (i.e. filter for orders where the custom field "Free sample?" is set to "Yes").